steinitzu/spoffy/docs/index.rst

 * Typed response models
 * Async AND sync support
+* Built in support for aiohttp and requests (or bring your own http library)
 * Support for client credentials and OAuth2 authorization flows

 Type hints everywhere
 ---------------------

-All API json responses are converted to typed python objects.
-This gives you excellent code completion in your IDE and makes your code less prone to simple mistakes.
+All API json responses are unmarshalled to typed python objects. (e.g. :py:class:`~spoffy.models.Playlist`) This gives you excellent code completion in your IDE and makes your code less prone to simple mistakes.

-This is still a thin API wrapper and the response bodies are not reshaped or restructured in any way.
+Spoffy is still a thin API wrapper and the response bodies are not reshaped or restructured in any way.
 You get exactly the data returned from Spotify.
+Note: Spotify sometimes includes undocumented attributes in responses, these are also included as attributes on the response object but they're not typed or documented.

 Sansio
 ------